 For a comparison with concealed handgun permit holders, the rate of police facing weapons violations is of particular interest.
 0.017% = 118/683,396

 Compare that to firearms violations of concealed handgun permit holders in Florida.
-Between October 1, 1987 and January 31, 2011, there were 168 revocations for firearms related violations in Florida (after January 31, 2011 Florida stopped breaking out the firearms related violations by themselves).
+Between October 1, 1987 and January 31, 2011, there were 168 revocations for firearms related violations in Florida (after January 31, 2011, Florida stopped breaking out the firearms related violations by themselves).
 Over that period of time permits were issued to over 2 million permit holders.
 168/2 million = 0.008%.
 For Texas for 2015, the rate was about 24/1 million = 0.0024%.
 Michigan shows very similar rates of revocations of thousandths of a percentage point for firearms related violations.

-But that isn’t really a fair comparison for permit holders because the violation rate for officers is an annual rate and the rate for permit holders is over the entire period of time.
+But that isn’t really a fair comparison for Florida permit holders because the violation rate for officers is an annual rate and the rate for permit holders is over the entire period of time.
 In a 2011 Fox News piece, John Lott provided this calculation:

 Over the last 36 months, only four permit holders have had their permit revoked for a firearms related violation — an annual revocation rate of 0.0003%. . . .

 So putting the police numbers at an annual rate gives you a rate of 0.01%.
 Both 0.01% or 0.0003% are both extremely low and the violations might not be comparable in that the private individuals might run into problems that a police officer (even one off duty might not run into), but the rate for police is still 23 times higher.

 The rate of forceable rape and sodomy for officers is 10.33 per 100,000 per year.
 By contrast, the forcible rape rate for the general population was 30.9 in 2006.